hokaccha/simpacker/example/split-chunks/README.md

-# Simpacker custom helepr example
+# Simpacker split chunks example

-If you are using new webpack4 split chunks and webpack-assets-manifest entrypoints, then webpack outputs the following `manifest.json`:
+If you are using webpack split chunks and webpack-assets-manifest entrypoints, then webpack outputs the following `manifest.json`:

 ```json
 {